What Is Executive Functioning & How Can You Improve It?

 • Impulsivity can lead this person to abandon other responsibilities for the sake of finishing the email, even if they didn’t intend to spend so much time on it.

-Whether you suffer from impaired executive functioning as a result of ADHD, EFD, or related condition, you may be eligible to receive disability benefits.
+Whether you suffer from impaired executive functioning as a result of ADHD, EFD, or related conditions, you may be eligible to receive disability benefits.
 Don't sacrifice your quality of life by failing to seek the compassion, care, and resources that you rightfully deserve.

 Lawyers with Expertise in Disability Insurance Claims